tml1024/FluffyDisplay/README.md

-Even if you move the cursor of the main Mac off the virtual display (that is showing in Screen Sharing on the other Mac), there is still a "ghost" cursor moving on the in the Screen Sharing window.
+Even if you move the cursor of the main Mac off the virtual display (that is showing in Screen Sharing on the other Mac), there is still a "ghost" cursor moving in the Screen Sharing window.
 That is highly irritating and misleading.

 The use is a bit too complicated.
 It needs to be made much simpler before actual end-users will be able to use it.
 One way that I have